As US average of daily cases nears 200,000, experts say 'behavior and cold weather' are behind Covid-19 surge - KTVZ

 New Jersey and California saw record highs for cases reported in one day.
 New Jersey reported 6,046 Sunday, topping the previous all-time high recorded Friday, according to Gov. Phil Murphy.

 In the more populous California, the new record high was more than 30,000 cases on Sunday.
-The state also reported an all-time high for hospitalizations with 10,624 patients, according to the California Public Health Department Covid-19 dashboard.
+The state also reported an all-time high for hospitalizations with 10,624 patients, according to the California Department of Public Health.

 And in Maine, which has the second lowest total of reported cases per capita, the number of infections since October 31 has more than doubled, according to data from the Maine Center for Disease Control and Prevention.